guiliberali/bandits_meet_HMM/README.md

 --------------------------------------------------------------------------------------------------------------------------------

 If you are interested specifically in the detailed documentation and code needed to reproduce the tables and figures in the paper 'Morphing for Consumers Dynamics: Bandits meet HMM' by Gui Liberali and Alina Ferecatu (2022), please refer to the replication files in this link: https://pubsonline.informs.org/doi/suppl/10.1287/mksc.2021.1346.
+The code and data uploaded to the journal website can only be used to replicate the findingds of the published article per regulations of the publisher.
+The code and data found in this GitHub repository, on the other hand, can be freely used and adapted by you in your own projects or future research.

 --------------------------------------------------------------------------------------------------------------------------------